 A presidential executive order could have circumvented the political roadblock in Congress.
 At the time, the DOI was already in the process of developing its rules, had held contentious hearings in Hawaiʻi, and had issued proposed rules during the Roll Commission process.
-All that was needed was for the DOI to establish final rules—and for the Native Hawaiian people to accept a document through a plebiscite that would meet those minimum requirement of the final rules, and the Native Hawaiian “nation” would have become Federally recognized.
-This would have been pleasing to those who support “integration” of the Hawaiian nation within the United States but hated by those in support of total independence.
-Th process started by Act 195 failed to meet that objective of achieving Federal Recognition of the Native Hawaiian nation.
+All that was needed was for the DOI to establish final rules—and for the Native Hawaiian people to accept a document through a plebiscite that would meet those minimum requirement of the final rules—and the Native Hawaiian “nation” would have become federally recognized.
+This would have been pleasing to those who support integration of the Hawaiian nation within the United States but hated by those in support of total independence.
+The process started by Act 195 failed to meet that objective of achieving Federal Recognition of the Native Hawaiian nation.

 How did the Office of Hawaiian Affairs get into this situation?
 Trustee Peter Apo explained the following during an Asset and Resource Management meeting of the Office of Hawaiian Affairs:

-So here we are negotiating the ceded lands settlement, two hundred million Kaka'ako, and in the eleventh hour, that bill gets inserted in Act 195.
+So here we are negotiating the ceded lands settlement, two hundred million Kakaʻako, and in the eleventh hour, that bill gets inserted in Act 195.
 Okay?
 You either have to agree with Act 195 or we may not give you the two hundred million dollar settlement.
-That's how we got into Act 195.
-We had no control over that unless you wanted to turn down the settlement and so when we move forward and I don't know how many millions of dollars we're into that now.
-(Apo, January 27, 2015)....
+That’s how we got into Act 195.
+We had no control over that unless you wanted to turn down the settlement and so when we move forward and I don’t know how many millions of dollars we’re into that now.
+(Apo, January 27, 2015)

 There is an answer to Apo’s question about spending that resulted from Act 195: $4,521,515.37 was spent on the Roll Commission, another $2,598,000 was granted to Naʻi Aupuni (through a fiscal agent, the Akamai Foundation), and $82,509.86 was returned to the Office of Hawaiian Affairs when Naʻi Aupuni did not fulfill its grant requirement to ratify any recommendation of the delegates arising out of the ‘Aha.
 The total: $7,037,005.51.
 Additionally, the Office of Hawaiian Affairs spent $902,955.48 for legal services to defend the case of Akina v.
-State of Hawaii for a grand total of $7,939,960.99
+State of Hawaiʻi, for a grand total of $7,939,960.99

-.

-Political Cross-currents
+Political Crosscurrents

-Th process that culminated in the Naʻi Aupuni congregation suffered from cross-currents of political waters Hawaiʻi.
+The process that culminated in the Naʻi Aupuni congregation suffered from crosscurrents of political waters in Hawaiʻi.
 One current flows in the direction of democratic participation of Native Hawaiians, the aboriginal people of Hawaiʻi, to determine their future.
-This process of “self-determination” while under the yoke of colonization since 1893 is aspirational but leaves much to question whether self-determination can truly be attained within the limitations of the US Constitution and Act 195.
+This process of “self-determination,” while under the yoke of colonization since 1893, is aspirational but leaves much to question whether self-determination can truly be attained within the limitations of the US Constitution and Act 195.

-A second current calls for historical accuracy, noting that Hawaiians who lost their continuing right of self-determination by US aggression had the genetic makeup of many ethnicities, including Caucasians, Chinese, Japanese, Filipinos, etc. Was this to be a national movement for decolonization or a US defined, native people’s exercise in limited “sovereignty”?
-The call for Hawaiian “sovereignty”was used in both attempts, creating a continuing confusion of purpose.
+A second current calls for historical accuracy, noting that Hawaiians who lost their continuing right of self-determination by US aggression had the genetic makeup of many ethnicities, including Caucasians, Chinese, Japanese, Filipinos, etc. Was this to be a national movement for decolonization, or a US-defined, native people’s exercise in limited “sovereignty”?
+The call for Hawaiian “sovereigntywas used in both attempts, creating a continuing confusion of purpose.